 Whichever flavour combination you choose, these mini cheese ball bites are guaranteed to disappear from your appetizer platter quickly!

 Cheese balls are a great make-ahead appetizer.
 Combine the ingredients, roll into balls, and store in an airtight container in the refrigerator.
 These will stay fresh for 2 to 3 days.
 Insert the pretzel stick just before serving.

 Make and freeze, or freeze leftovers if you find you've made too many.
 Wrap the balls in plastic wrap, then overwrap in foil, or store in a tightly covered container in the freezer.

 WATCH THIS VIDEO to see just how quickly you can make these fun mini cheese balls on a pretzel stick!

 Mini Cheese Balls on a Stick

 - 1 8 oz. pkg light cream cheese

-- 3 oz crumbled blue cheese (3/4 cup, or other strong cheese--smoked cheddar is also good)
+- 3 oz crumbled blue cheese (¾ cup, or other strong cheese--grated smoked cheddar is also good)

-- Preheat the oven to 350F.
-Spread the pecans out on a baking sheet and toast for 7-10 minutes, just until fragrant.
-Allow to cool, then chop finely in a food processor.
+- Preheat the oven to 350°F. Spread the pecans out on a baking sheet and toast for 7-10 minutes, just until fragrant, watching carefully.
+Allow to cool, then chop finely in a food processor or by hand.
 Remove and set aside.
 Clean food processor.

-- Cut the cream cheese into cubes and toss into the food processor bowl.
-Process until smooth.
+- Cut the cream cheese into cubes and add to the food processor bowl.
+Process until smooth, scraping the sides with a spatula.

-- Add the blue cheese and the cranberries and pulse just until the cranberries are slightly chopped.
+- Add the cranberries and pulse just until the cranberries are slightly chopped.
+Add the blue cheese and pulse until just combined.
 If you process it too long the cheese mixture will take on an unappetizing blue tinge.

 - Just before serving, insert a pretzel stick in the middle of each ball.
 If you insert it too early, it will turn soggy.